Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/02_ManageStock.md

     ![Warehouse management](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/WarehouseSuppliers/WarehouseManagement/WarehouseManagement.png "[Warehouse management]")

 3. Click the [ADD POSTING] button in the bottom left corner of the *Warehouse management* sub-tab.
 You may need to scroll down to be able to see the button.
-    The *Add posting* window is displayed.
+    The window to ad postings is displayed.

     ![Add posting](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/WarehouseSuppliers/WarehouseManagement/AddBooking.png "[Add posting]")